 Some fluoroscopic procedures include:

 - Barium Swallow

-Your examination will be reported by a radiologist or nuclear medicine physician and sent to your doctor within 10 days of your appointment.
+Your examination will be reported by a radiologist or nuclear medicine physician and sent to your doctor within 15 business days of your appointment.

 Please check with your doctor’s office to find out if your report has been received.

 X-ray is a good method of imaging many parts of the body, especially bone, joints, chest, and abdomen.
 It is an excellent medical imaging test because it can provide a fast answer that will either immediately diagnose a condition or provide enough information to determine the next best course of action for the patient.
 This makes it very useful for emergency medicine.

 As with all X-ray procedures, you will be exposed to a small amount of radiation.
 There is a very low risk associated with this exposure.
 Precautions are continually taken to minimize the amount of radiation necessary to complete the procedure.